Blog Post

-The Australian Federal Privacy Act 1988 (also known as the Privacy Act) and its Australian Privacy Principles (APP) were introduced in an effort to guard the privacy of individuals and promote responsible handling of personally identifiable information (PII).
+The Australian Federal Privacy Act 1988 (also known as the Privacy Act) and its Australian Privacy Principles (APPs) were introduced in an effort to guard the privacy of individuals and promote responsible handling of personally identifiable information (PII).
 The Privacy Act allows individuals to see how their PII is going to be used and who it will be disclosed to.
 It also gives individuals the right to ask for access to their PII, appeal for corrections to their information and even request to halt direct marketing.

 Australian data protection mimics other compliance laws in many ways, but there are a few key items to note.
 The Privacy Act has a broad definition of consent under their data protection laws, differentiating itself from other compliance laws such as the GDPR.
 The Privacy Act refers to two types of consent – “express” and “implied” consent.
 Moreso, the Privacy Act needs to be upheld beyond just businesses.
 Individuals, partnerships, unincorporated associates, non-profit organizations, and trusts may also be held accountable to abide by the Act and its principles.